Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Introduction

-In this work, we demonstrate ultraviolet twisted light generation using three fabricated diffractive optical elements (DOEs): reflective fork gratings, high-charge spiral phase plates, and binary axicons, all integrated into a drive-laser system of an RF-photoinjector~\cite{Gacheva14}.
-We generate Laguerre--Gaussian (LG) modes with the OAM values up to $\ell = 64 \hbar$, verify their modal structure using cylindrical-lens mode conversion, and compare the measured intensity distributions with numerical simulations.
+In this work, we demonstrate the generation of deep-UV twisted light using three fabricated diffractive optical elements (DOEs): reflective fork gratings, a high-topological-charge SPP, and binary axicons, all integrated into an RF photoinjector drive-laser system~\cite{Gacheva14}.
+We generate Laguerre--Gaussian (LG) modes with OAM values up to $\ell = 64 \hbar$ at a wavelength of 266~nm and experimentally assess the performance of each approach in terms of mode purity, divergence, and operational robustness.
+The modal structure is verified using cylindrical-lens mode conversion, and the measured intensity distributions are compared with numerical simulations.
+In contrast, binary axicons generate low-divergence quasi--Bessel beams that can be interpreted as controlled superpositions of multiple OAM states, resulting in a finite and tunable OAM spectral bandwidth.
 The generated beams exhibit high spatial fidelity, stable operation under UV irradiation, and low divergence suitable for photocathode illumination.
 The fabrication techniques used here rely on robust, scalable processes compatible with fused silica, SU-8 resists, and metal-coated substrates, enabling durable large-aperture UV optics.
+Therefore, this work provides a comparative, application-driven evaluation of UV-compatible DOEs for high-OAM beam generation under realistic operating conditions of an RF photoinjector.

-To the best of our knowledge, this is the first comprehensive experimental demonstration of the deep-UV high-OAM beams produced using fabricated DOEs and validated through the mode-conversion diagnostics.
-These results are directly relevant for the next-generation accelerator facilities.
-Relativistic vortex electrons are attracting increasing interest in nuclear and hadronic physics, where OAM offers a new degree of freedom for probing spin-structure phenomena and may complement the conventional spin-polarized beams~\cite{Floettmann20, Ivanov22, SchattschneiderPRB12, Wu19, An25}.
-Structured photocathode illumination is likewise becoming important for accelerator-based light sources, including polarized synchrotron-radiation facilities, free-electron lasers, and Compton $\gamma$-ray sources, all of which benefit from precise control of the transverse phase space of the injected electrons.
-The demonstrated deep-UV high-OAM beam generation thus can provide~\cite{RSF} a practical route toward the realization of MeV-scale vortex electrons in modern high-brightness photoinjectors.
+To the best of our knowledge, this is the first experimental realization of deep-UV high-OAM beams based on multiple types of fabricated DOEs integrated into a single RF photoinjector drive-laser system and validated through mode-conversion diagnostics.
+The presented results are directly relevant to accelerator facilities employing vortex electron beams, offering an additional degree of freedom complementary to spin-polarized beams for probing spin-dependent phenomena~\cite{Floettmann20, Ivanov22, SchattschneiderPRB12, Wu19, An25}.

+The demonstrated approach to deep-UV high-OAM beam generation is a practical and scalable solution for implementing controlled OAM states in high-brightness photoinjectors under realistic UV operating conditions.
+This capability is directly relevant for accelerator-based light sources, including free-electron lasers, synchrotron radiation facilities, and Compton $\gamma$-ray sources, where precise control of the transverse beam structure and phase space is required for advanced beam manipulation and optimization.

-\section{Design and Fabrication of High-OAM Diffractive Optical Elements}
+\section{Design and fabrication of high-OAM diffractive optical elements}